DTU-NST/SocialDataExam/content/posts/Paper.md

  - Year Built
  - Industry

 We have also identified areas as another candidate feature that could be correlated to the building EUI.
 We started by examining the floor area and year built features by visualizing these against the EUI:

-{{< plotly json="../../plotly/correlation_matrix.json" height="600px" width="600px" modebar="false">}}
+{{< plotly json="../../plotly/correlation_matrix.json" height="600px" width="600px">}}

 We found that, while both correlate with EUI to a small degree, they are not entirely able to explain the large variations in EUI between various buildings.

 Next, we decided to examine the industries by exploring which industries' had the highest building EUI.

-{{< plotly json="../../plotly/log_source_eui_by_industry.json" height="800px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/log_source_eui_by_industry.json" height="800px" width="800px">}}

-This proved to be a hard task, as not all industries are equally represented and some industries simply need a larger power consumption to function, thereby inflating its building EUI.
+This proved to be a hard task, as not all industries are equally represented and some industries simply have a higher energy usage to function, thereby inflating its building EUI.
-We observe from the figure how the data center has a high median EUI without being the largest consumer, while offices make up a large amount of the San Francisco's EUI, but at a lower median EUI.
+We observe from the figure how the data center has a high median EUI, but in comparison to the following plot, we observe how the data center industry as a whole emits less than many other industries.

-{{< plotly json="../../plotly/source_eui_treemap.json" height="1200px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/source_eui_treemap.json" height="1200px" width="800px">}}

-We noticed the Offices and Data center industries as extreme examples of this.
-Offices are extremely overrepresented in the dataset, but each individual office does not have a high building EUI.
-In contrast, there are very few data centers, but each data center has a very high building EUI, as they inherently consume a lot of energy to power all the computing units.
+We noticed the Data center industry as an extreme example of the skewed representation.
+Offices are extremely overrepresented in the dataset, but each individual office does not have a high building EUI (kBtu/ft2).
+In contrast, there are very few data centers, but each data center has a very high building EUI (kBtu/ft2), as they inherently consume a lot of energy to power all the computing units in a relatively small space.

-{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry.json" height="600px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/median_eui_by_industry_by_year.json" height="600px" width="800px">}}

 As we can observe, different industries have vastly differing building EUI values, we concluded industries are correlated with building EUI, but we could not entirely explain the correlation.